 - To prep tomatoes, cut them lengthwise into quarters and cut out the seedy centers, then chop.
 Do the same with the cucumbers.

-- Place tomatoes and cucumber in a blender or food processor and add add garlic, red onion, olive oil, citrus juices, vinegar, broth, tomato sauce, breadcrumbs, herbs and molasses.
+- Place tomatoes and cucumber in a blender or food processor and add add garlic, red onion, olive oil, citrus juices, vinegar, broth, tomato sauce, breadcrumbs, herbs.
 Add the hard-boiled egg, and chipotle powder if you like a little heat.
 Season with salt and pepper, to your taste.

 - Note - For a chunkier soup, pulse, don't blend, until you reach your preferred consistency, or puree half and leave half chunky to stir together.
 Soup will keep 4-5 days in the refrigerator.
 Make a batch Sunday and enjoy all week.